 Where do I find Thieves products?

-The Thieves line consists of plant-based cleaning and personal care products; all created without harsh chemicals.
 You can buy Thieves products through Young Living.

 Do you put the laundry detergent in the soap dispenser or directly on the clothes?

-I always add my DIY laundry detergent into the dispenser.
+I always add my DIY laundry detergent into the washing machine soap dispenser.
 In our previous house, our washing machine had a separate spot for liquid vs. powder detergent.
 Now, ours simply has one for everything.
 The mixture does disappear the moment I add it, but I figure, either way, all that laundry soap ends up in my load anyway 🙂